facebook/react-native/.github/ISSUE_TEMPLATE.md

 <!--
   How would you describe your issue to someone who doesn’t know you or your project?
   Try to write a sequence of steps that anybody can repeat to see the issue.
+  Be specific!
+If the bug cannot be reproduced, your issue may be closed.
 -->

 (Write your steps here:)